 The next step in the process is to fulfill the residency requirement, meaning at least one of you must have lived in the state of Alabama for a period of six months or longer prior to filing.
 Next, you and your lawyer prepare the initial divorce papers.

 Even in uncontested divorces, the normal process of any divorce still applies.
 The person filing is considered the Plaintiff, and the person being served is the Defendant.
 Your papers will include a complaint and a summons and will list the grounds and terms you want to settle on before ending your marriage contract, including property division, alimony, spousal support, child custody, and child support.

 The essential part of an uncontested divorce is in the settlement agreement which will affect your divorce decree.
 To have an uncontested divorce, the Defendant must agree on terms that would properly define all of the matters listed above.
 With an uncontested divorce, an agreement is drafted and mailed to the opposing party.
 If the opposing party agrees, they will sign all the documents, then our client signs, then the papers are filed with the court after each party signs the agreement.

 Though this is the easiest way to get a divorce, the paperwork and logistics can be quite daunting.
-If you think you might be unable to handle this on your own, Allison Herlihy has years of working with families and can ensure that your divorce process goes as smoothly as possible.
-Call Herlihy Family Law today to find out more!
+That is why it is important that you work with an uncontested divorce attorney.
+The Herlihy Family Law firm has years of working with families and can ensure that your divorce process goes as smoothly as possible.
+Call us today to schedule a consultation!